 After the final cut, set the blade's position far from the sample to prevent dust from sticking onto the sample.

-Detach the specimen from the sample holder by removing the frozen embedding medium with a sharp knife.
+Detach the chuck from the specimen holder and detach the specimen from the chuck by removing the frozen embedding medium with a sharp knife.
 Ensure that the specimen is placed in the cryostat chamber to prevent its planed surface from frost dust.

 Attach the specimen to a cryo-SEM specimen holder with a tissue freezing embedding medium in the cryostat chamber.